Get Started Today

-Our Community Investment Funds are driven by our Steps to Success model, which illustrates 9 key milestones on the path to success.
-There is no one solution to solve the challenges every individual and household in our community faces.
-Our framework, therefore, highlights the greatest ways organizations can comprehensively provide the best next steps for a person’s whole life: from birth to childhood to adulthood and beyond.
+Our funding process is driven by the Steps to Success model, which illustrates 9 key milestones organizations can comprehensively provide from birth to childhood to adulthood and beyond.

 What are the available funds to apply for within UWGC’s Community Investment Funds?

 1. Impact Fund: Investing in local nonprofits through competitive grants for collaborative and transformational work to find solutions to systemic issues in our community.